hope akello

 Approach

-I began by shadowing three clinicians during appointments to understand how DTPs were identified, documented, and followed up during real patient encounters.
+I began by shadowing three clinicians during appointments to understand how DTPs were identified, documented, and followed up with during real patient encounters.

 Afterwards, I interviewed each clinician to determine: